Melloss/ethio_numbers/README.md

-`ethio_numbers` package used to convert Arabic number to Amharic, Afaan Oromo or Tigrigna text upto decillion (10^33) number.
+`ethio_numbers` package provides a set of extensions for converting numbers to Amharic, Afaan Oromo, and Tigrigna text.

 ## Features